Best movies on Amazon Prime Video to watch now (September 2020)

 Your guide to the best critically acclaimed comedies, romance movies and sci-fi adventure films streaming right now on Amazon Prime Video UK.

-Those looking for a scandalous factual drama need look no further than Bombshell, the star-studded movie chronicling how allegations of sexual harassment took down Fox News boss Roger Ailes.
+Amazon Prime Video’s catalogue of movies is ever expanding, with a range of recent cinema releases, older favourites and hidden gems constantly being added to the service.

-For something rather different, Guy Ritchie’s latest flick The Gentlemen, which hit UK cinemas at the beginning of the year, is also now available to stream.
+Recently, two big films that were seen in UK cinemas earlier in 2020 joined the platform, with star-studded factual drama Bombshell, and Guy Ritchie’s latest flick The Gentlemen, both now available to stream.

-It’s the perfect choice for fans of a wacky crime caper, but there’s plenty for the family to enjoy too, including Jumanji: Welcome to the Jungle, Valerian and the City of a Thousand Planets, or even the iconic Back to the Future.
+Those films join a tremendous selection of movies in just about every genre, from family gems such as Jumanji: Welcome to the Jungle, Valerian and the City of a Thousand Planets, and Back to the Future to more complex works like Blade Runner 2049 and The Truman Show.

+And as we approach October, there are also some excellent horror movies available on the streamer – including recent hit Midsommar and several films from Italian horror master Dario Argento, including the excellent Suspiria.

 If you’re working your way through the best films of all time, you can see how many you’ve already watched with the top 100 movies scratch poster.